looky1/Towers-of-Hanoi/README.md

 after completing the level a win screen pops up, giving you the option to progress to the next level or quit the application.

 # Installation
-download towers on hanoi folder onto your desktop, then click ToH is has the unity symbol(looks like a black box) the C# files below the towers of hanoi folder is not necessary to download for the game, it is for you to view the code i used to make the game.
+click on releases on my github profile and download the Towers on hanoi zip file.
+Then extract the zip file.
+Then click ToH(it will have the unity symbol looks like a black box).